anaxite/tgdp-asciidoc-templates/how-to/template-how-to.md

 Explanatory text

-(Optional) Code sample or screenshot that helps your users complete this step.
+{Optional: Code sample or screenshot that helps your users complete this step.}

-(Optional) The result of completing this step.
+{Optional: The result of completing this step.}

 2.  {Write the step here.
 Use a verb to start.}